How Detachment Keeps You Sane In a Chaotic Situation

 Giving advice makes you feel like you're contributing, but most people aren't looking for that.
 You don't ask for advice because you’re not seeking a solution as much as support.

-Tip: It’s okay to give advice if you wait to be asked.
+Tip: It’s okay to give advice but it's better to wait until you're asked.

 Identify Issues of Control that Get in the Way